Genopop/geneakit/README.md

-# GENEO ToolKit
+# GeneaKit

 A set of functions for pedigree analysis, designed for use with data from the [GÉNÉO portal](https://portailgeneo.ca).
 Based on the functionality of [GENLIB](https://cran.r-project.org/web/packages/GENLIB/index.html): see the article by Gauvin et al. (2015) \<[doi:10.1186/s12859-015-0581-5](https://doi.org/10.1186/s12859-015-0581-5)>.

 ## Documentation

-The [GENLIB reference manual](https://cran.r-project.org/web/packages/GENLIB/GENLIB.pdf) and this README file are sufficient to learn how to use the GENEO toolkit.
+The [GENLIB reference manual](https://cran.r-project.org/web/packages/GENLIB/GENLIB.pdf) and this README file are sufficient to learn how to use GeneaKit.
 In addition, documentation is available for all functions through the `help()` function, e.g. `help(gen.phi)`.

 ## Aims

-* Easily port R code using GENLIB into Python code using the GENEO toolkit;
+* Easily port R code using GENLIB into Python code using GeneaKit;
 * Integrate with Python libraries such as Pandas and NumPy;
 * Provide speed and convenience;
 * Present a modular structure for further development.